Komuso Shakuhachi Monks

 Ronin Samurai turned Komoso or Komuso playing ‘above root’ shakuhachi Kasa hari and Komuso zu 傘張り•虚無僧図 – by Iwasa Matabei, c.
 1630

-In the latter half of the 16th century an increasing number of Samurai found themselves ronin or ‘masterless’, mostly due to increasing peace and thus less wars.
+In the latter half of the 16th century an increasing number of Samurai found themselves ronin or ‘masterless’, mostly due to less wars.
 As a result, many more of these ronin Samurai began joining the ranks of the shakuhachi playing Komoso.
-In the mid 16th century, the Komoso became associated with the legendary Chinese Chan Buddhist sage Fuke Zenji (Japanese pronunciation).
+It was also during this time that the Komoso became associated with the legendary Chinese Chan Buddhist sage Fuke Zenji (Japanese pronunciation).
 It’s speculated that this association was made in order to establish a Chan to Zen lineage in order to gain legitimacy for the group.

-In the legends, Fuke Zenji would ring a small handbell for the purpose of teaching or ‘showing’ the ‘Dharma’.
-Whomever was creating the Komuso founding myth seems to have been trying to make a connection between the bell of Fuke Zenji and the shakuhachi, in other words, the use of a ‘sound device’ for spiritual Buddhist purposes.
-As such, in some texts the Komoso were additionally referred to as Fuke so or ‘Fuke monks’.
-However, it’s unclear whether these associations with Fuke Zenji were being drawn by ‘commoners’ or the ‘nobleman’ ronin Samurai-turned-Komoso.
+In the legends, Fuke Zenji would ring a small handbell for the purpose of teaching the Dharma.
+Whomever was creating the Komuso founding mythos seems to have been trying to make a connection between the bell of Fuke Zenji and the shakuhachi as another ‘sound device’ for spiritual Buddhist purposes.
+As such, in some texts the Komoso were additionally referred to as Fukeso or ‘Fuke monks’.

 The Komuso of the Fuke Shu would go on to establish a network of temples, most notably the temples of Myoanji in Kyoto and Ichigetsuji in Edo, aka Tokyo.
 At some unknown point in time, the government prohibited the Komuso from owning Katana but they could carry a Wakizashi or ‘shortsword’, though this too was also eventually banned.
 They also began making shakuhachi from the root end of the bamboo, most likely during the 1700’s, and they extended the standard length by roughly 22cm; from 1.08 to 1.8 shaku.